ndwalters/inception-home-assistant/README.md

 ## Contributions are welcome!

-If you want to contribute, please consider reaching out to [Seb Ruiz](https://github.com/sebr/inception-home-assistant)
+If you want to contribute, please consider reaching out to [Sebr](https://github.com/sebr/inception-home-assistant)

 ## Acknowledgements

-This integration is thanks to [Seb Ruiz](https://github.com/sebr/inception-home-assistant), a custom component for Home Assistant, based on the work by [matthew-larnert](https://github.com/matthew-larner/inception-mqtt/).
+This integration is thanks to [Sebr](https://github.com/sebr/inception-home-assistant), a custom component for Home Assistant, based on the work by [matthew-larnert](https://github.com/matthew-larner/inception-mqtt/).